deerestFarther/Digital-Life-Project/README.md

     # Install dependencies
     python -m pip install --no-cache-dir -r requirements.txt
     ```
+- For Nvidia GPU user, you may need to reinstall torch by:
+    ```
+    conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia --force-reinstall
+    ```
+    This command on works on cuda-11.8 and within conda environment.
+For more installation command, please check out [PyTorch.org](https://pytorch.org/get-started/locally/)

+- For M-series MacOS user, you may need to install [pytorch-nightly](https://developer.apple.com/metal/pytorch/) to use torch on M-SoC MacOS by:
+    ```
+    conda install pytorch torchvision torchaudio -c pytorch-nightly
+    ```
 2. **Usage:**
     <!-- - Instructions on how to use the application.
     - Example commands and expected outputs. -->